Govardhan Puja: Thaal

-In all Swaminarayan mandirs, sadhus and devotees then sing 'Thaal' - kirtans or devotional hymns composed by the poet paramhansas of Swaminarayan.
-These kirtans describe the food items, and are about praying to the Deities to accept the food.
+In all Swaminarayan mandirs, sadhus and devotees then sing thaal - kirtans or devotional hymns composed by the poet paramhansas of Swaminarayan.
+These kirtans describe the food items, and are about praying to the deities to accept the food.
 The singing lasts for about an hour, and is followed by a grand arti.
-Afterwards, devotees do puja and circumambulate the Deities and offered food.
-In some mandirs, Arti is performed several times in the day as long as the Annakut offerings remain before the Deities.
+Afterwards, devotees do puja and circumambulate the deities and the offered food.
+In some mandirs, arti is performed several times in the day as long as the annakut offerings remain before the deities.
 In the evening, devotees take portions of the Annakut as prasad, sanctified food, that has been offered to God and is received as his mercy.

 In certain mandirs, especially in Mathura and Nathadwara, the murtis are also given a milk bath before being and dressed in elegant clothes and ornaments.

 Vishvakarma Puja

 Some craftsmen pay reverence to their tools and machinery on the day of Annakut.